Manishchauhan7/Networking-Course-main/Transport-Layer.md

 ### Multiplexer and Demultiplexer

 - The transport layer multiplexer is located on the device from where the message/data is being sent and demultiplexer is on the device which receives the sent message.
 - The transport layer is connected to the application using sockets and these sockets are running on port numbers.
-- The transport layer also takes care of congestion like a lot of traffic on the same address or sending a lot of packets at once because of high upload speed that may cause data loss.
+- The transport layer also takes care of congestion(traffic) control like a lot of traffic on the same address or sending a lot of packets at once because of high upload speed that may cause data loss.
 - Various congestion control algorithms are used for congestion control.
 - Congestion control algorithms are built-in in TCP/IP.